 - a.
 The gymnast shall perform only one vault. - b.
 If the gymnast balks on his first attempt, a second attempt will be allowed with a 1.0 deduction taken from his vault value.
 No other rule violations will permit a second vault.
 No third attempt will be allowed. - c.
 A 0.1 stick bonus is allowed for non salto vaults.
 0.2 stick bonus is allowed for salto vaults.

 5. Parallel Bars:

-- a.
-All Giant swings backward with turns (Giant swing backward with 1⁄2 turn, Giant swing backward with Diamidov) will receive a +0.1 bonus. - b.
+a.
 All multiple (more than one) flipping and/or twisting dismounts will receive 0.1 bonus if performed without a single large deduction.